djlrevic/csss-minion/COMMANDS.md

 **.help mc**

 This can only be used within the #minecraft channel.
-When the command is used in correct channel, it will display commands specific to MineCraft.
+When the command is used in correct channel, it will display commands specific to Minecraft.
 Outside of the correct channel, it will display a message alerting the user to move to that channel.

 Usage: .help mc